Pradeep24032004/Board_Task_ManagerApp/README.md

 Deployed Project Link:
 https://6648fa6756a6510b9908f645--admirable-starburst-5e148a.netlify.app/

-It is responsive website it will fit both desktop and mobile
+-->It is responsive website it will fit both desktop and mobile

 Steps to run Project: